slawekj/ennet/README.md

 This is an implementation of ENNET algoritm for Gene Regulatory Network inference from mRNA expression data, in form of an R package.

 Requirements:
-- R environment, the package was implemented and tested on R version 2.13.1
+- R environment, the package was implemented and tested on R version 2.13.1.
-- foreach, plyr R packages preinstalled
+- foreach, plyr R packages preinstalled.
-- g++ compiler and standard libraries
+- g++ compiler and standard libraries.

 Installation: